deitch/searchjs/README.md

 Next, require it using:
 	var s = require('searchjs');

 Make a query.
-There are two types of searches: matchObject and matchArray.
+There are three types of searches: object, array of objects, and single value.

 * `matchObject(object,jsqlObject)`: matchObject returns boolean true or false, depending on whether or not the given object matches the given search.
 * `matchArray(array,jsqlObject)`: matchArray returns an array of items, subset of the passed array, that match match the given search.
+* `matchField(value,comparator,text,word)`: check if a single `value` matches a given comparator.

 All objects are stateless.
 The following examples show how to use matchObject and matchArray.
 For more details, look at the test.js file included with searchjs.